DjangoGirls/tutorial/en/python_introduction/README.md

     $ python3 python_intro.py
     Hey Sonja!

-See what happened there? `elif` lets you add extra tests that run if the previous tests fail.
+See what happened there? `elif` lets you add extra conditions that run if the previous conditions fail.

 You can add as many `elif` statements as you like after your initial `if` statement.
 For example: